mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 24 September 2025

-- The average temperature today is 15.87˚C,
+- The average temperature today is 15.91˚C,
-- With highs of 15.87˚C and lows of 15.87˚C,
+- With highs of 15.91˚C and lows of 15.91˚C,
-- It may feel like 15.11˚C with few clouds
+- It may feel like 15.18˚C with overcast clouds
-- The wind speed is 4.44m/s and visibility is 10000m
+- The wind speed is 5.38m/s and visibility is 10000m
-- The pressure is 1028hPa and humidity is 61%
+- The pressure is 1028hPa and humidity is 62%
 - The sun will rise at 05:57 and set at 18:03

 <!-- weather_marker ends -->